holepunchto/libcrc/README.md

 # libcrc

-Cross-platform implementation of CRC32 with hardware acceleration for ARM and Intel processors.
+Cross-platform implementation of CRC32 with hardware acceleration for ARM processors.
 Uses a portable, generic implementation when hardware acceleration is not possible.

 ## API